cjgammon/MAX-2014/README.md

 presentation on web, design, and art

-to install dependencies:
+to run you must first install dependencies:

 `bower install`

-to build:

-`npm install`